Viva Piñata: Trouble in Paradise

 Within the game there are new species of Piñatas which are again a key feature to this sequel, these new species of piñatas come from two different locations: The Icy Piñartic and the arid Dessert desert.
 These piñatas will not visit your garden and you have to go and visit these places and have to try and capture these new piñatas in there own habitat which you can then bring back to your own personal garden.

 Viva Pinata: Trouble in Paradise also adds new shortcuts to help gamers save time instead of browsing through an endless stream of menus.
 This sequel offers items such as the 'Seed Bag' which is accessible through the D-Pad, allowing players to quickly access their seeds.
-There are also quicker ways to scroll through anything in the garden including your various pinatas, plants, seeds, buildings, fertilisers and items.
+There are also quicker ways to scroll through anything in the garden including your various pinatas, plants, seeds, buildings, fertilizers and items.

 The new game also changes many aspects of the previous Viva Pinata game.
 Many of the pinatas you may remember from the last game now have different appear, visit and romance requirements, adding a new challenge and dimension for players who were comfortable with the previous title.
 New sours have also been added, giving you more problems to contend with in your garden.